ktdreyer/koji-ansible/README.rst

 .. image:: https://travis-ci.org/ktdreyer/koji-ansible.svg?branch=master
              :target: https://travis-ci.org/ktdreyer/koji-ansible

-Ansible modules to manage Koji resources
+Ansible modules to manage Koji resources.

+This is not about installing Koji.
+Instead, it is a way to declaratively define things within Koji, where you might normally use the koji CLI.

 koji_tag
 --------